exposit/dw-playbooks/README.md

 description: Put the description of your playbook here.
 Keep it short.

 categories:
-- category
+- category (use archetype, categories from similar playbooks already entered)

 tags:
-- each
-- tag
-- on
-- its
-- own
-- line
+- commercial or free
+- license (if not commercial)
+- setting (if there is one)
+- pack (if there is one)
+- anything else you think relevant
 ```

 Note: Please put direct quotes from a product page in quotes; surround quoted material with quotes.
 Otherwise use your own words.
 Thanks.